Nagasaki harbor and hillside cityscape

 • Terminal: Matsugae Pier — modern facility in the city center with information desk and Wi-Fi; about 15 minutes on foot to Glover Garden

-• Getting Around: Tram network covers most attractions; ¥150/ride or ¥600 day pass (excellent value for multiple stops)
+• Transit: Tram network covers most attractions; fare is ¥150 per ride or ¥600 day pass (excellent value for multiple stops)

-• Tender: No — ships dock directly at the pier
+• Tender: No — ships dock directly at the pier, which is wheelchair accessible at ground level

 • Currency: Japanese Yen (¥); cash preferred at many smaller shops and local eateries